abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 Color-mixing monoid as a product
 ---

-In the light of this theorem, let's revisit our color mixing monoid, which somehow manages to be abelian, without being cyclic.
+To see how can we use this theorem, let's revisit our color mixing monoid that we saw earlier.

 ![color-mixing group](balls_rule.svg)

+As there doesn't exist a color that, when mixed with itself, can produce all other colors, the color-mixing monoid is *not cyclic*.
+However, the color mixing monoid *is abelian*.
+So according to the theorem of finite abelian groups (which is valid for monoids as well), the color-mixing monoid must be (isomorphic to) a product.

-How come?
-Well, if once we have the theorem, it is easy for us to see that it can be represented as the product of three  monoids corresponding to the three primary colors.
+And it is not hard to find the monoids that form it - although there isn't one color that can produce all other colors, there are three colors that can do that - the prime colors.
+This observation leads us to the conclusion that the color-mixing monoid, can be represented as the product of three monoids, corresponding to the three primary colors.

 ![color-mixing group as a product](color_mixing_product.svg)